 - If didn’t have income in 2021, you must complete only Form 8843 and submit it to the IRS.

 - If you have dependents in F-2 or J-2 status, a Form 8843 must be completed for each person, even minor children. and submit it to the IRS.

-- If you did have income, you will complete the 8843 with the other tax forms you submit for tax purposes and it is due on April 15th with these other forms.
+- If you did have income, you will complete the 8843 with the other tax forms you submit for tax purposes.

 - You can download Form 8843 from the IRS.
 The purpose of Form 8843 is to demonstrate to the U.S. government that you are eligible for nonresident alien status for tax purposes and therefore exempt from being taxed on income you may have from outside the U.S.